nickcafferry/Machine-Learning-in-Molecular-Sciences/README.md

 * Academic MOOCs are useful courses for those wishing to get more involved with the theory and principles of artifcial intelligence and machine learning, as well as the practice.
 The [Stanford MOOC](https://www.coursera.org/learn/machine-learning) is popular, with excellent alternatives available from sources such as [edx](https://www.edx.org) (see, for example, ‘Learning from data (introductory machine learning)’) and [udemy](https://www.udemy.com)
 (search for ‘Machine learning A–Z’).
-The underlying mathematics is the topic of a course from Imperial College London [coursera](https://www.coursera.org/ specializations/mathematics-machine-learning).
+The underlying mathematics is the topic of a course from Imperial College London [coursera](https://www.coursera.org/specializations/mathematics-machine-learning).

 * Many machine-learning professionals run informative blogs and podcasts that deal with specifc aspects of machine-learning practice.
 These are useful resources for general interest as well as for broadening and deepening knowledge.
 There are too many to provide an exhaustive list here, but we recommend
-[machinelearningmastery](https://machinelearningmastery.com) and [lineardigression](http://lineardigressions.com )as a starting point.
+[machinelearningmastery](https://machinelearningmastery.com) and [lineardigression](http://lineardigressions.com) as a starting point.

 [About](https://www.computational-chemistry-workshop.org/homepage-2017) |
 [Committee](https://www.computational-chemistry-workshop.org/committee-2017) |